National Asthma Week 2023 September 1-7

 Day 4 | How do allergies impact asthma?

 Did you know?
-About 80% of people with asthma have allergies!
+Up to 80% of people with asthma have allergies!

 The National Asthma Council Australia’s Clinical Professor Sheryl Van Nunen discusses the impacts of allergies on asthma and debunks common myths about allergies.